CristanchoLina/DRAAnimalMetapop/README.md

       - The score_budget_list folder: contains the text files with the combinations of the score functions and quantity of resource (b_fix) to be tested.
         As well as the notebook on their generation.
       - The treatment_functions.py script gathers the main functions used in the generation of the simulated epidemic under treatment allocation
-      - **launcher_percolation_treatment_endemic.py** is the script that generates the percolation experiments for treatment, in the endemic scenario.
+      - percolation_treatment_endemic.py is the script that generates the percolation experiments for treatment according to a given combination of scoring function - b_fix, in the endemic scenario.
-      - percolation_treatment_endemic_data: folder that will contain simulated data once the launcher_percolation_treatment_endemic.py is run.
+      - **launcher_percolation_treatment_endemic.py** is the script that generates 50 runs of percolation experiments for treatment in the endemic scenario, for a given $SLURM_ARRAY_TASK_ID (which indicates the scoring-b_fix combination according to the score_budget_list folder).
+      -
 -  **The plots_article.ipynb is a jupyter-notebook that reads the simulated datasets (once the launcher scripts are run) and generates the figures presented in the main text of the article**.

 ###################################################################################################################

-SLURM queries to run in parallel the launcher scripts for all scores, and for all score-budget combinations:
+*SLURM queries to run in parallel the launcher scripts for all scores, and for all score-budget combinations:*

-sbatch --array 1-29 vaccination/dynamic/launcher_vacc_endemicdynamic.sh
+- sbatch --array 1-29 vaccination/dynamic/launcher_vacc_endemicdynamic.sh
-sbatch --array 1-29 vaccination/dynamic/launcher_vacc_epidemicdynamic.sh
+- sbatch --array 1-29 vaccination/dynamic/launcher_vacc_epidemicdynamic.sh
-sbatch --array 1-29 treatment/dynamic/launcher_treatment_endemicdynamic.sh
+- sbatch --array 1-29 treatment/dynamic/launcher_treatment_endemicdynamic.sh
-sbatch --array 1-29 treatment/dynamic/launcher_treatment_epidemicdynamic.sh
+- sbatch --array 1-29 treatment/dynamic/launcher_treatment_epidemicdynamic.sh
-sbatch --array 1-156 vaccination/percolation/launcher_percolation_treatment_endemic.sh
+- sbatch --array 1-156 vaccination/percolation/launcher_percolation_treatment_endemic.sh
-sbatch --array 1-180 treatment/percolation/launcher_percolation_treatment_endemic.sh
+- sbatch --array 1-180 treatment/percolation/launcher_percolation_treatment_endemic.sh

 ###################################################################################################################